govardhan pooja

 Lord Krishna spent most of his childhood in Braj (his place of birth).
 One of the most popular incidents of holy book Bhagavat Purana involves Krishna lifting Govardhan hill situated in the middle of Braj.

-According to Bhagvat Purana villagers used to celebrate autumn by paying respect to the Lord Indra, the god of rain and Strom.
 Lord Krishna did not approve this since he desired villagers to worship Govardhan hill rather than lord Indra because Govardhan hill provides them habitation, it provides food and other water resources, which are really essential for the villagers living there.

 govardhan hill